Nationalist government: History

 The oldest surviving republic in East Asia, the Republic of China was formally established on 1 January 1912 in mainland China following the Xinhai Revolution, which itself began with the Wuchang Uprising on 10 October 1911, replacing the Qing dynasty and ending nearly three thousand years of imperial rule in China.
 Central authority waxed and waned in response to warlordism (1915–1928), Japanese invasion (1937–1945), and the Chinese Civil War (1927–1949), with central authority strongest during the Nanjing Decade (1927–1937), when most of China came under the control of the Kuomintang (KMT) under an authoritarian one-party state.
 Despite his varying formal positions in the party, government and the army, the ultimate authority was held by Chiang Kai-shek who transformed the country into a military dictatorship.

 At the end of World War II in 1945, the Empire of Japan surrendered control of Taiwan and its island groups to the Allies, and Taiwan was placed under the Republic of China's administrative control.
 The legitimacy of this transfer is disputed and is another aspect of the disputed political status of Taiwan.

 After World War II, the civil war between the ruling Kuomintang and the Chinese Communist Party (CCP) resumed, despite attempts at mediation by the United States.
-The Nationalist Government began drafting the Constitution of the Republic of China under a National Assembly, but was boycotted by the CCP.
-With the promulgation of the constitution, the Nationalist Government abolished itself and was replaced by the Government of the Republic of China.
-Following their loss of the Civil War, the Nationalist Government retreated and moved their capital to Taipei while claiming that they were the legitimate government of the mainland.
+The Nationalist government began drafting the Constitution of the Republic of China under a National Assembly, but was boycotted by the CCP.
+With the promulgation of the constitution, the Nationalist government was reorganized into the Government of the Republic of China.